W-Ted/deep-person-reid/README.md

-Person re-id based on deep metric learning
+Person re-identification based on deep metric learning
 =============
 We compared the performance of deep metric losses commonly used in recent years on person re-identification task.